FinancialPlanner1/MEYAUDIT-TAX.COM/README.md

     <footer>
         <p>© 2025 MYAUDIT.
 All rights reserved.</p>
-        <p>Tax Disclaimer: The information provided by MYAUDIT is for general guidance only.
+        <p class="disclaimer">Tax Disclaimer: The information provided by MYAUDIT is for general guidance only.
 Consult a professional for specific advice.</p>
     </footer>
 </body>
 </html>